 The Chapter House itself disappeared after the destruction of the lead roof during the English Civil War but the lovely garden remains.
 The adjacent café spills out onto the lawn and is a haven in the middle of the city.
 You may be lucky enough in the summer to catch one of the jazz concerts or just take a break and enjoy the sight of the beautifully tended flower beds.

 9. Apple Tree Mosaic

 Herefordshire is synonymous with apples, so it’s perhaps no surprise that the mosaic centrepiece of the refurbished Cathedral Close is centred on an apple tree.
 It is inspired by the carol, ‘Jesus Christ the Apple Tree’ from the 1784 collection of Joshua Smith in New Hampshire in America.

 The Tree of Life my soul hath seen

 Laden with Fruit, and always green:

 The trees of nature fruitless be

 On the tree are 12 apples, all different varieties, representing the 12 Apostles, and the design highlights the county’s legendary cider-making industry.

 10. Take a tour!

 To gain a deeper insight into the Cathedral’s many treasures and rich history, we heartily recommend taking a guided tour.
-More adventurous visitors can climb to the top of the tower to see the panoramic views.
 Meanwhile, garden lovers will appreciate a guided visit around the six acres of RHS award-winning gardens which lead down to the River Wye.
 They include the colourful Canon’s garden, peaceful Cloisters and the private gardens of the Dean and Bishop.
-They are only open to the public on special days but groups can book tours with the Cathedral office.
-See their web site for further details, including any covid restrictions in operation.
+They are only open to the public on special days - see their web site for further details, including any covid restrictions in operation.